abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

 }
 ```

-The SSL mutual authentifcation is done on 'dialog_url': `https://secure.your_domain.com/protectedbyssl`.
-Then the user is proxy passed from `https://secure.your_domain.com/protectedbyssl` to `$my_node/API/auth/logmein?provider=sslclient` if the ssl client is verified.
+Mutual SSL authentication is performed at `dialog_url`: `https://secure.your_domain.com/protectedbyssl`.
+The user is then proxy-passed from `https://secure.your_domain.com/protectedbyssl` to `$my_node/API/auth/logmein?provider=sslclient` if the SSL client certificate is verified.

 ```
 location /protectedbyssl {